Cross-Disciplinary Internship Program

 - Able to provide office space, lab materials, and a minimum of $500 CAN towards student opportunities.

-Application Process: Students must meet with an astroparticle physics faculty researcher at the institution of choice who is willing to be their supervisor for the summer 2020 term.
+Application Process: Students must meet with an astroparticle physics faculty researcher at the institution of choice who is willing to be their supervisor.
 Together, the student and faculty member are required to develop research proposals for submission.
-Students are required to attach an unofficial transcript to the application and submit the application form as a single PDF document by 4:00 PM EST on Thursday December 19, 2019.
+Students are required to attach an unofficial transcript to the application and submit the application form as a single PDF document by the deadline.

 Application Submission: Please send all documents and enquiries to the Research Personnel and Event Coordinator at email@example.com with “CDI Program – [LAST NAME]” as the subject line.